Rixmerz/RIXA/examples/README.md

 The `basic-usage.ts` example shows how to:

-1. **Start an MCP Server**: Create and configure a WebSocket server that speaks the Model Context Protocol
+1. **Use RIXA via MCP**: Integrate RIXA as an MCP server in Claude Desktop
-2. **Handle MCP Connections**: Accept connections from AI clients and authenticate them
+2. **Debug Sessions**: Create and manage debugging sessions programmatically
-3. **Implement Debug Tools**: Provide debugging capabilities as MCP tools
+3. **Implement Debug Tools**: Use RIXA's 27 debugging tools for development workflows
-4. **Manage Debug Sessions**: Create and manage multiple debugging sessions
+4. **Handle Debug Operations**: Set breakpoints, inspect variables, control execution
-5. **Handle Events**: Forward debugging events to connected AI clients
+5. **Integrate with AI**: Leverage AI-assisted debugging through MCP protocol

 ### Running the Example